fenago/linux-administration/md/Lab_13.md

 ```

 Notice that the PID of Firefox is [4907] on my system.
 Now go
-ahead and start playing a YouTube video on Firefox.
+ahead and open google.com on Firefox.
 After you have done
 that, go back to your terminal and send the [SIGSTOP] signal to
 Firefox:

 ```
-elliot@ubuntu-linux:~$ kill -SIGSTOP 4907
+elliot@ubuntu-linux:~$ kill -SIGSTOP ADD_FIREFOX_PROCESS_ID
 ```

-You will notice that Firefox becomes unresponsive and your YouTube video
-is stopped; no problem -- we can fix that by sending the [SIGCONT]
+You will notice that Firefox becomes unresponsive; no problem -- we can fix that by sending the [SIGCONT]
 signal to Firefox:

 ```
-elliot@ubuntu-linux:~$ kill -SIGCONT 4907
+elliot@ubuntu-linux:~$ kill -SIGCONT ADD_FIREFOX_PROCESS_ID
 ```

-This will resurrect Firefox, and your YouTube video will now resume.
+This will resurrect Firefox, and your webpage will now resume.

 So far, you have learned three signals: